pmiguelpinto90/ShiftDisplay/README.md

   * display.set(customs)
   * display.set(characters, dots)

-  Store a value to show next.
+  Store a value to show next on the display.
 The entire previous value is cleared.

   `display`: object of type ShiftDisplay.

   `value`: value to set, can be a number (int, long) or text (char, char array, string object);
   for text, valid characters are 0-9 a-z A-Z -, others are converted to a space; null-terminated char array;
-  if too big to fit in the display, it is trimmed according to alignment.
+  if is too big to fit in the display, it is trimmed according to alignment.

   `valueReal`: value to set, a real number (float, double);
-  if too big to fit in the display, it is trimmed according to alignment.
+  if is too big to fit in the display, it is trimmed according to alignment.

   `alignment`: alignment of the value or valueReal on the display;
   constant `ALIGN_LEFT`, `ALIGN_RIGHT` or `ALIGN_CENTER`;
-  if not specified, the default is ALIGN_RIGHT for numbers and ALIGN_LEFT for text.
+  if is not specified, the default is ALIGN_RIGHT for numbers and ALIGN_LEFT for text.

   `decimalPlaces`: number of digits following the decimal point;
-  if not specified, the default is 2.
+  if is not specified, the default is 2.

   `customs`: array of bytes initialized with the custom characters to set, encoded in 7segment format, each byte is a character on the display, from left to right;
   array length must match display size.